 Billing specifications should be set at the project level under the Project setup > Billing tab:

 Billing method (time & materials, fixed fee, or retainer)

 Labor billing rates

-NOTE: This information can also be set at the client level and defaulted onto projects and billing worksheets when they are created, further simplifying the setup.
+NOTE: This information can also be set at the client level and defaulted onto projects and billing worksheets when created, further simplifying the setup.

 On the Accounting tab of the project, the optional billing schedule can be edited to designate the project's billing to be incremental.
 This will inform the system to flag this project to create a fixed fee billing worksheet based on the billing schedule provided on the project.

-NOTE: This step is not necessary for retainers, as this information is defined in the retainer plan.
+NOTE: This step is unnecessary for retainers, as this information is defined in the retainer plan.

 Click the Search button to see a list of projects meeting your criteria.